-A Graphical abstract is mandatory for this journal.
-It should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
-Authors must provide images that clearly represent the work described in the article.
+A graphical abstract is mandatory for original articles, systematic reviews and special articles.
+The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
-Image size: please provide an image with a minimum of 531×1328 pixels (h × w) or proportionally more.
-The image should be readable at a size of 5×13 cm using a regular screen resolution of 96 dpi.
+Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
+The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
 You can view Example Graphical Abstracts on our information site.

-Authors can make use of Elsevier's Illustration and Enhancement service to ensure the best presentation of their images also in accordance with all technical requirements: Illustration Service.
+In this link you can access examples and resources of the journal for the preparation of graphical abstracts: https://bit.ly/2w7eEiU.
+Authors can make use of Elsevier's Illustration and Enhancement service to ensure the best presentation of their images and in accordance with all technical requirements: Illustration Service.